alpaca-lang/alpaca/Tour.md

      */
     <<SomeInteger: type=int, size=8, unit=4, end=big, sign=false>>

-    // of course you we just list off integers and floats too:
+    // of course we can just list off integers and floats too:
     <<1, 2, 3.14, 4, 5, 6.0>>

 Endian settings can be `big`, `little`, or `native` as in Erlang.